How to Easily Decoupage a Glass Platter

 On my way home from tennis drills, I saw kids out on the street with signs advertising a youth flea market at a charity sale at a Catholic church.
 That’s where I found my glass platter.
 You could fill a bag for $10.
 What a deal!

-glass platter
+clear glass platter

 The platter is a generous 13 inches.
 The top of the platter is smooth, but the bottom is frosted and has a bit of texture.

 Of course, you need some sort of paper.
 As I said, napkins are a very popular medium for decoupage projects.
+They offer endless design possibilities in every color and pattern.

-blue napkins
+chinoiserie napkins

-You will also need a paint brush and scissors.
+You will also need a paintbrush and scissors.
 My favorite brushes are these Mod Podge brushes and I love these sharp scissors for cutting delicate paper and small spaces.

-blue napkins and decoupage supplies
+decoupage supplies

 The Decoupage Process

-Step 2 – Cover your work surface with a protective material.
-I used a drop cloth – which obviously has been used a bunch.
+Step 2Cover your work surface with a protective material.
+I used a canvas drop cloth, which obviously has been used a bunch.

-Step 4 – Prepare your napkins.
-Whatever size your napkin (mine were cocktail size), you have to separate the back layer from the top decorative layer.
-Carefully separate the layers and pull back on the bottom layer.
+Step 3Prepare your napkins.
+Whatever size your napkin (mine were cocktail size), you have to separate the back layers from the top decorative layer.
+Carefully separate the layers and pull back on the bottom layer (s).
 You can discard it.

-separating layers of blue napkins
+separating layers of napkins

-blue napkins
+trimming blue napkins

+Step 6 – On the back of the platter, you can test the paper’s placement.
 I placed the large piece in the center of the platter.

 Step 7 – Pour a small amount of Mod Podge into a container.
 I use these plastic nacho containers.